app-store

 Apple's decision to not approve an app or update for the App Store due to guideline violations, bugs, or incomplete information.

-An App Rejection occurs when Apple’s review team determines that a submitted app or update does not meet the standards set by the App Store Review Guidelines.
-The developer receives a notification identifying the specific guidelines that were violated, along with an explanation of the issues found.
+An App Rejection occurs when Apple’s review team determines that a submitted app or update does not meet App Store Review Guidelines.
+The developer receives a notification identifying the violated rules, along with an explanation of every flagged issue.

 Common Reasons for Rejection